fullstackers/bus.io/README.md

 ```

-It would be nice to handle specific kinds of messages
+It would be nice to handle specific kinds of messages.
+Maybe use **[express] (https://www.npmjs.org/package/express "Express")** style routing.

 ```javascript